 Medical professional liability insurance, commonly referred to as medical malpractice insurance, provides protection to healthcare providers against claims of negligence that result in bodily injury or death.

-Medical malpractice insurance policies pay damages and expenses including monetary awards such as settlements, jury verdicts or arbitration awards, attorney’s fees, and court costs.
+Medical malpractice policies pay damages and expenses including monetary awards such as settlements, jury verdicts or arbitration awards, attorney’s fees, and court costs.

 Is a consent-to-settle clause important?